 Mark Debolt is a celebrity colorist and co-founder of Mark Ryan Salon.
 A protégé of celebrity colorist Marie Robinson, his areas of expertise include his signature blend of foil highlighting, balayage, and specialty color placement techniques.
 Currently, he’s an ambassador, educator, and hair color expert for Wella Professionals.

 Want more info on how to make the most of your blonde hair?
 Make sure you check out our ultimate guide to blonde hair color, for starters.

 According to our Diversity Pledge, 15% of products in our newly-published market roundups will feature Black-owned and/or Black-founded brands.
-At the time of publishing, we were not able to find enough at-home hair color brands from a Black-owned and/or Black-founded business to meet this percentage.
-If you know of one we should consider, please email us at email@example.com and we will evaluate the product ASAP
+At the time of publishing, we were not able to find any blonde hair products from a Black-owned and/or Black-founded business.
+If you know of one we should consider, please email us at email@example.com and we will evaluate the product ASAP.